edm00se/blog/_posts/2016-02-02-connect-success-and-a-demo.md

 </div>

 ### Summary
 I expect that I'll be compiling a more complete video for submission for Notes in 9 in the near future; stay tuned for that.
-Until next time, have a great remainder of IBM Connect 2016, :beers:!
+Until next time, have a great remainder of IBM Connect 2016, 🍻!